-What are Canada’s 4 main business structures?
+What are the 4 types of business in Canada?

 |Simple to setup; limited paperwork||1 owner||Owners are personally liable||Personal tax return (T1)|